 *We speak about an “intentional” community when it is deliberately created out of the preference of people to live that way (in contrast e.g. to the members of a church or the inhabitants of a certain part of a city for which the general term “community” is also used).
 “Community” in the context of this project always means “intentional community”.

-The travelling part of this project will be ushered in by my visit to the European Ecovillage Conference in Ängsbacka (Sweden) where I will be presenting this project and networking with others.
+The travelling part of this project was ushered in, by my visit to the European Ecovillage Conference in Ängsbacka (Sweden) in July 2017, where I presented the project and did a lot of networking.

 You are cordially invited to participate in this adventure through my Travel Blog here on this website.
 Constructive feedback is always appreciated.
 At the end of my travels I plan to settle down in one place for several months to evaluate all the data and personal impressions from my interactions, observations and interviews in the form of a book (Susanne Ratka: Intentional Community – A Happy Choice / Lebensmodell Community, planned for publication in 2019) and also continue to share them on this website.
 Make sure to sign up for my Newsletter so I can keep you up to date!